 What You Have To Pay Attention To

-Of course, a credit card is often directly linked to the current account you are using.
-And you might be used to use this card a lot at home for everyday spendings.
+At home you might be used to use the credit card which is linked to your normal bank account for everyday spendings.
 Nevertheless, you should take another look at it when it comes to traveling: Check how much fees your credit card charges when withdrawing and paying abroad.

 Important: In many cases a distinction is made between European and non-European countries!
 Therefore, if you are considering a change of account/credit card, you should also make your choice according to where your trip is going.